Export IntelliJ editor themes as plugins

-Compatibility requirements are handled with a minimum version of “142.0”, which means it’s compatible with any IDE since IntelliJ 15.0, released in November 2015 (142 was the build number of what became 15.0), and a dependency on the com.intellij.modules.lang module, which means that this plugin only requires the IntelliJ Platform, and so will install into any IntelliJ-based IDE – IDEA, WebStorm, DataGrip, Rider and so on.
+Compatibility requirements are handled with a minimum version of “142.0”, which means it’s compatible with any IDE since IntelliJ 15.0, released in November 2015 (142 was the build number of what became 15.0), and a dependency on the com.intellij.modules.lang module, which means that this plugin only requires the IntelliJ Platform, and so will install into any IntelliJ-based IDE – IntelliJ IDEA, WebStorm, DataGrip, Rider, and so on.

-While the user interface doesn’t support this, the bundledColorScheme extension point can be used multiple times, so a plugin can include more than one colour scheme, with all of the schemes appearing in the drop down for the user to choose.
+While the user interface doesn’t support this, the bundledColorScheme extension point can be used multiple times, so a plugin can include more than one color scheme, with all of the schemes appearing in the drop down for the user to choose.
 This isn’t supported by the user interface, but the generated plugin can be manually altered, and used as a starting point for creating a plugin that does contain multiple schemes, or even other functionality from other extension points.

 Turning to the other file in the .jar, if we take a look into this, we can see that it’s a standard .icls file, even though it has a .xml extension.

 The file contains more metadata – the name of the scheme, when it was created and so on, and it also contains various values – fonts and font sizes.
-And of course it contains the changed colour values.
-But because this theme is based on Darcula, only the changed colours are included in the file, and we can see that the root scheme element has a parent_scheme attribute pointing to Darcula.
+And of course it contains the changed color values.
+But because this theme is based on Darcula, only the changed colors are included in the file, and we can see that the root scheme element has a parent_scheme attribute pointing to Darcula.